jvde-github/AIS-catcher-docs/docs/configuration/output/web-viewer.md

 ```bash
 AIS-catcher -N 8100
 ```
 where ``8100`` is the port number.
-If your machine network name is raspberrypi, e.g.,  then enter ``raspberrypi:8100`` in your browser.
+If your machine network name is raspberrypi, e.g.,  then enter `raspberrypi:8100`{ .address } in your browser.
 On the web page, you will find several sections with information related to the station and received messages.

 For users wishing to include a station name and a link to an external website in the Statistics section:
 ```bash